ferreiramarcelo/Infinity-Grid-Trading-Bot/README.md

 # Binance-Bot
-Another bot for Binance with the fewer code as possible, for an automatic buying and selling based on MACD, RSI and Stochastic indicators
+Another bot for Binance with the fewer code as possible, for an automatic buying and selling based on ATR and RSI indicators.

 ### Installation